utkarshakya/sigma-web-development/README.md

 - __And Check [this](https://youtube.com/playlist?list=PLu0W_9lII9agq5TrH9XLIKQvv0iaF2X3w&si=yJ8KRWARuXEafajA) Playlist To See The Video Of The Same Topic.__

 ---
-Thank you for visiting & wish you all the very best.
+Thank you for visiting & All the best.
 Click [here](https://utkarshakya.rf.gd/?i=1) to know more about me.